Who is Peter Magyar, Hungary’s new leader who trounced Viktor Orban?

 At the same time, Magyar has in the past been critical of Ukraine’s push to join the EU imminently, arguing that this process should not be rushed – placing him at odds with Kyiv.

+Vegh said it is not clear what sort of leader Magyar will be but observed that he is seeking to distinguish himself by underlining his role as being of service to the public and the nation.

+“In doing so, he draws a clear line between Fidesz’s self-enrichment and abuse of power, and his intended government of service,” she said.

-Still, for many young Hungarians, Magyar’s election represents a change that had appeared hard to imagine just a few months earlier.
+For many young Hungarians, Magyar’s election represents a change that had appeared hard to imagine just a few months earlier.

+Zalan Varga, a Hungarian student based in France, told Al Jazeera that he believes Magyar has real potential to become a good leader of the country.

+“Hungarians have every reason to feel hopeful – especially after living their lives under the same [Orban] regime for 16 years, that was fuelled purely by hate and setting people against each other,” he said.

 Izabella Nagy, a young professional in Budapest, told Al Jazeera that Magyar had “ignited a sense of hope for millions of Hungarians, both at home and in the diaspora”.